garrandall/popular-music-data/tracks/attack-of-the-name-game-stacy-lattisaw.md

 Turn the Tevie, gotta move the Mevie
 Gotta wham-bam funkify the Fevie, Stevie

-Ooh... but can you do Shirley
+Oh.. but can you do Shirley
 (Why surely)

 Shack it back, I gotta Shack attack